By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 • Maasin River.
 A picturesque river, especially the spot with the bent coconut tree extending over the river.
 There’s a rope attached to the tree where you can swing and plunge into the river.
 The water is about 6-foot deep.
 Entrance fee: P20.

 Although I indicated the entrance fees above, these are already included by land tours.
-The one offered by Klook also includes lunch.
+Some tour packages also include lunch.

 RESERVE A SLOT HERE!